Anne de Montmorency, 1st Duke of Montmorency: Treaty of Cateau-Cambrésis

 On 4 April 1559 the Peace of Cateau-Cambrésis was signed, it constituted two separate peace treaties, one between France and Spain, the other between France and England.
-France would maintain Calais, the Three Bishoprics (Metz, Toul and Verdun), Saluzzo and several towns in the Piemonte, but return all other conquests.
+France would maintain Calais, the Three Bishoprics (Metz, Toul and Verdun), Saluzzo and several towns in the Piedmont, but return all other conquests.
 Philip for his part would return to France Ham, Saint-Quentin, Thérouanne and Catelet.
 Philip II agreed to marry Elisabeth de Valois, a similar arrangement to the one proposed by Montmorency in early November.
 The peace was bitterly resented by the majority of French military captains.
 The queen of Navarre had written to Montmorency in November urging him to represent her husband's claims to Spanish occupied southern Navarre, however this would not form part of the peace settlement.
 The finalisation of the specific terms of Montmorency's ransom payments also formed a component of the peace.

 Concord with England

 With peace now established, Montmorency worked to push friendship with England.
 At this time the great hostages France had agreed to provide England as part of the treaty arrived in London, while the English hostages were received with great pageantry by Henri.
-For the release of common prisoners of war, imprisoned in the galleys of their enemies, Montmorency signed a separate convention with the duque de Alba (duke of Alba) by which the French released the Spanish captives in their possession and the Spanish did likewise for the French.
+For the release of common prisoners of war, imprisoned in the galleys of their enemies, Montmorency signed a separate convention with the duke of Alba by which the French released the Spanish captives in their possession and the Spanish did likewise for the French.
 The only monetary compensation demanded for the common soldiers was for the cost of their food during captivity, therefore France paid Spain around 30,000 couronnes.
 Instead of providing the sum in cash, Henri released 9 Spanish captains of value without ransom.